tiago-meurer/simuladorcomp/README.md

-# simuladorcomparativo
+# Simulador Comparativo made for Vek (http://www.vek.com.br/)

-A new Flutter project.
+A experimental mobile project made for a regional enterprise.
+In this application sellers can calculate tax discounts for new clients.

 ## Getting Started